 - Google It – Get on the internet and search to find everything you can that pertains to your product, service, or technology.
 Identify your competition.
 Yes, you have competition, even if you think no one has done what you are doing.
 Your idea is quite possibly an improvement upon what people currently do or use.
 The “current” solution is your competition.
 Once you identify your competition, spend a lot of time on all of their social media channels.
 Pay attention to who is following them, liking them, and commenting on their content.
 The people engaging with their content are your target market.
 Learn everything you can about those people.
 If you have the resources, you could also invest in sophisticated research reports, studies, and analysis from firms such as Frost & Sullivan and Forrester Research.

 - Public Company Documents – If you haven’t done this already, you want to review websites and public financial information of possible competitors and customers.
 In one place, you might find that a competitor brags that it has captured 17% of the market, and elsewhere you might find that it will book revenue of $15 million in the current year.
 Some simple arithmetic will tell you one competitor’s assessment of the total size of the market.
+You can also try web scraping services, such as Geonode, that aggregate and organize large amounts of web information for you.

 - Industry Meetings & Trade Shows – People love to talk about themselves and their companies.
 By attending targeted industry gatherings, you will be amazed at how much you can learn.
 Remember to document who you speak with and what they say.